๐Ÿง‚Physical Chemistry II

 Gibbs Phase Rule

-• Explains invariant points—when F=0F = 0, you're at a unique point (triple point, eutectic) that cannot shift without changing the system
+• Explains invariant points: when F=0F = 0, you're at a unique point (triple point, eutectic) that cannot shift without losing a phase.

 Lever Rule

-Compare: Gibbs phase rule vs. lever rule—Gibbs tells you how many variables you can independently control; the lever rule tells you how much of each phase exists.
-Use Gibbs first to understand the system, then lever rule to get numbers.
+Compare: Gibbs phase rule vs. lever rule: Gibbs tells you how many intensive variables you can independently control; the lever rule tells you how much of each phase exists.
+Use Gibbs first to understand the topology of the system, then the lever rule to extract quantitative phase fractions.

 Quick Reference Table